-Funding is provided in this item to address common area walls, as well as the Mutual's perimeter walls.
+Funding is provided in this item to address common area walls, as well as the Mutual's perimeter walls that are damaged by tree roots, deterioration, and other causes..
 A contingency amount is included to address the repair or replacement of damaged common walls.
-This program assumes that an average of 1% of the walls would require repair every year.